Cornell-QCA/website/public/data/coffee_bios/haadi-khan.md

 Interested in quantum simulation.
-I research in the [Katz Lab](https://iontrap.aep.cornell.edu/) and work on spin-boson QC simulation.
+I research in the [Katz](https://iontrap.aep.cornell.edu/) and [Fatemi](https://fatemilab.aep.cornell.edu/) Lab and work on spin-boson QC simulation and QECC.